xdrpp/stc/stc.1.md

 currently required in case the fee has increased at the time you need to execute the pre-authorized transaction.

-Another potentially source of error is that the pre-authorized transaction hash depends on the network name, so make absolutely sure the `-net` option is correct.
+Another potential source of error is that the pre-authorized transaction hash depends on the network name, so make absolutely sure the `-net` option is correct when using `-preauth`.

-## Key management modes
+## Key management mode

 stc runs in key management mode when one of the following flags is
 selected:  `-keygen`, `-sec2pub`, `import-key`, `-export-key`, and